gustycooper/gustycooper.github.io/labs/labs_lab05_00.md

 ## Questions

-**Points**: To earn these 10 points, you have to write or type answers to 16 questions; otherwise you receive 0 points.
+**Points**: Answer these questions for 20 points.
+You have to handwrite or type the answers to get the points.
+For each question that you do not answer, subtract one point.
+If you do not answer any questions, you get negative points.

 1. Object-oriented programming uses classes and objects.
 What are classes and what are objects?
 What is the relationship between classes and objects?